Seryu-Ub/DiscordMessageLog/README.md

 # DiscordMessageLog

 A simple message log for Discord ^^

+🎀 version of discord.js = discord.js@15.1.5 🎀